-- 1. verify that the detainee has been advised of and afforded his/her due process rights, as provided above in this standard; - 2. remind the detainee of his/her right to a staff representative, provide one if requested and verify that a staff representative has been assigned when a representative is requested; - 3. advise the detainee of his/her right to waive the hearing and admit having committed the offense;
+- verify that the detainee has been advised of and afforded his/her rights, as provided above in this standard; - 2. remind the detainee of his/her right to a staff representative, provide one if requested and verify that a staff representative has been assigned when a representative is requested; - 3. advise the detainee of his/her right to waive the hearing and admit having committed the offense;

-- 4. conduct the hearing within 48 hours after the conclusion of the investigation or the conclusion of the UDC hearing, unless the detainee requests more time to gather evidence or otherwise prepare a defense.
-In cases where a hearing is delayed, the reason(s) must be documented (e.g., a continuing investigation of facts, unavailability of one or more essential witnesses, etc.) and, unless the detainee has requested the delay, approved by the facility administrator.
+- 4. conduct the hearing on the first business day after receiving the UDC referral, unless the detainee waives the 24-hour notification provision and requests an immediate hearing.
+In cases where a hearing is delayed, the reason(s) must be documented (e.g., a continuing investigation of facts, unavailability of one or more essential witnesses, etc.) and approved by the facility administrator.
 If the detainee is being held in segregation, the delay shall not exceed 72 hours, barring an emergency; - 5. prepare a written record of any hearing.
 This record must show that the detainee was advised of his/her rights.
-It must also document the evidence considered by the Panel and subsequent findings and the decision and sanctions imposed, along with a brief explanation; - 6. forward the entire record to the facility administrator, who may (a) concur, (b) terminate the proceedings or (c) impose more severe or more lenient sanctions: and - 7. serve the detainee with written notification of the decision, which must contain the reason for the decision.
+It must also document the evidence considered by the Panel and subsequent findings and the decision and sanctions imposed, along with a brief explanation; - forward the entire record to the facility administrator, who may (a) concur, (b) terminate the proceedings or (c) impose more severe or more lenient sanctions; and - 7. serve the detainee with written notification of the decision, which must contain the reason for the decision.